-The Company acts as a guarantor to the bank loan of fellow subsidiary The Mall of Engomi (ME) Plc up to an amount of €23.200.000 and €15.600.000.
+The Company acts as a guaranter to the bank loan of fellow subsidiary The Mall of Engomi (ME) Plc up to an amount of €23.200.000 and €15.600.000, but limited to the outstanding debt at the time.
 It is not expected that any loss will result from such guarantees provided by the Company, since the property of the borrower is also pledged as security.